Look out for sea creatures, ancient castles, and beautiful beaches on this tour along Scotland’s North East Coast.

 After lunch, you travel the short distance to Portsoy.
 This archetypal Scottish seaside town boasts the oldest harbour on the Moray Coast and shops selling unique jewellery made from ‘Portsoy Marble’.

-From Portsoy, you journey to the Fraserburgh Light House: a location awash with nautical history and serene coastal views.
+From Portsoy, you journey to the Fraserburgh, a small town awash with nautical history and serene coastal views.

 After a beverage break, you travel to Bullers of Buchan.
 Here you try to count how many species of sea birds you can spot or simply admire the glorious sea scape of caves and cliffs.

 Slains Castle is the next stop of your day.
 This grand coastal castle had its roof removed to avoid taxes.
 You have time here to get a photo and learn about how the octagonal room inspired Bram Stoker’s Dracula.